 How Does 100% Orange Juice Support Your Immune System?

-Orange juice can help support a strong immune system by providing a variety of vitamins and nutrients.
+Orange juice can help support a strong immune system by providing a variety of vitamins, minerals and phytonutrients (naturally occurring plant compounds).

 - Vitamin C is commonly associated with helping maintain a healthy immune system and is abundant in 100% orange juice.
 Vitamin C strengthens our immune systems by protecting cells and promoting the production and function of immune cells.
 One 8-ounce glass of OJ provides more than 100% of your recommended Daily Value, making orange juice an excellent source of vitamin C.*

 - Vitamin D plays an important role in regulating our immune responses and helps immune cells fight off bacteria and viruses that get into the body.
 Fortified orange juice is a good source of vitamin D, providing 15% of the Daily Value in an 8-ounce glass.*

-- Beneficial plant compounds, flavonoids and colorful carotenoids, work to support the immune system by fighting inflammation and helping cells communicate with each other.
+- Phytonutrients (naturally occurring plant compounds), flavonoids and colorful carotenoids, work to support the immune system by fighting inflammation and helping cells communicate with each other.
 Improving cell communication can help strengthen our immune response when encountering infection.
 100% orange juice has many beneficial plant compounds which support a healthy immune system.

 Learn more about how you can support your immune system here.